DanielJDufour/hercules/README.md

 ###Archimedes Installation Guide
-Archimedes = name of the repository
+* Archimedes = name of the repository
-Apodemus = name of the Django project
+* Apodemus = name of the Django project
-Futurus = name of the Django app
+* Futurus = name of the Django app
+* Horizon = name of the database
+* Changemaker = name of the user that runs all this

 ####Update
 ```